 - dolutegravir/lamivudine, except for people with a viral load greater than 500,000 copies per mL or with chronic hepatitis B infection; also not suitable if ART is started before receiving genetic testing results

 When ART isn’t working, several factors should be considered, including:

 - drug-drug interactions

 - HIV viral load

 - ART history

-- results of drug-resistance tests
+- results of drug resistance tests

-- treatment plan adherence
+- sticking to a treatment plan